PhD Applications are now closed as of 1700 hrs GMT 9 December 2022

 Successful candidates will be contacted as soon as possible post-interview and usually within one week, with an offer.
 We appreciate your response as soon as possible, we may have candidates in reserve who will be offered a position if you are unable to accept.
 Unsuccessful candidates will be contacted as soon as possible with constructive written feedback.

-Given the number of applications we receive, it is not feasible to provide application status or feedback to those candidates who have not reached stage 1 of the interview process.
+Given the number of applications we receive, it is not feasible to provide details on application status or feedback to those candidates who have not reached stage 1 of the interview process.